I-Have-No-Idea-What-IAmDoing/Google_Jules_Test/custom_xml_parser/SPEC.md

 - **Syntax**: Comments begin with a hash symbol (`#`) and continue to the end of the line.
 - **Behavior**: The Java-based parser **completely ignores** comment lines.
 They are stripped from the file during processing and are not associated with any tags.
 They are purely for human readability.
+  - Note: The current Python parser ignores this rule and keeps comment for debug purposes and better file modifications.
 ---

 ## 8. Complete Example